Last updated on February 26th, 2023 at 02:21 am

 You may think I’m crazy for saying so, but I have always thought that the world of politics was sexy.
-Election Day for me is full of adrenaline, excitement, and butterflies, and is a time when I stand in that space where I know that anything is possible.
+Elections are full of adrenaline, excitement, and butterflies for me, a time when I know that big dreams are possible.

-Maybe this is because I grew up volunteering on campaigns, which meant I got to stay up late, eat pizza, and hang out with cute boys, who were the sons of other election volunteers.
+Maybe this is because I grew up volunteering on political campaigns, which meant I got to stay up late, eat pizza, and hang out with cute boys who were the sons of other election volunteers.

-The answer was, and still is: maybe someday.
+The answer was and still is: maybe someday.
 Not now.
-For now, I am content with volunteering for other candidates.
+I am content with volunteering for other candidates.

 Yet every little bit of action, every volunteer, and every vote does count.
 It does matter.

-Today, on Election Day, one candidate’s dream will come true, and another will give a concession speech.
+On Election Day, one candidate’s dream will come true, and (hopefully) another will give a concession speech.
 Volunteers and campaign staff around the country will be gathered in campaign offices, bars, and living rooms, waiting for the final results to be tallied.

-It’s always wild and exciting if you are a political junkie like me!
-Now, 8womendream is nonpartisan so my view doesn’t necessarily reflect those of the other dreamers or our readers, yet just because it illustrates my passion for politics, I’ll share the Website I created for today’s election (which includes an “Obama Girl 2012: The Redhead” video and which kept me up into the wee hours of the night!).
+It’s always wild and exciting if you are a political junkie like me.
+This is a nonpartisan website, so my view doesn’t necessarily reflect those of the other writers here or our readers, yet just because it illustrates my passion for politics.

 Why It’s Important To Vote